TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 #### When fixed widths are appropriate

-Obviously there are cases when a fixed width is appropriate.
-It's hard to make a universal rule, but in general the smaller your widths the more likely it's fine to make them fixed.
+There are cases when a fixed width is appropriate.
+It's hard to make a universal rule, but, in general, the smaller your widths, the more acceptable it is to make them fixed.
 For example, a `32px` icon on your page isn't going to benefit from using `max-width` because you probably *don't* want it to shrink.
-Likewise a `250px` sidebar probably needs to *always* be `250px`.
-As with anything you just need to consider your options and pick what seems to be the most appropriate.
+Likewise, a `250px` sidebar probably needs to *always* be `250px`.
+As with anything, you need to consider your options and pick what seems to be the most appropriate.

 ### Use flex and grid